Sulawesi Tablet Weaving by John Mullarkey

 Come learn a tablet weaving technique that hails from Indonesia!
 Bands created on the island of Sulawesi have beautiful patterning and color interactions.
 You'll learn how to weave these bands, as well as how to design your own patterns for them.
 Sulawesi-style tablet weaving is similar in structure to double-faced weave and similar in patterning to diagonal weaves.
 This technique will expand your horizons of what's possible with tablet weaving.

-Date: Sunday, March 22, 2026, 9 am - 4 pm
+Date: Saturday, October 3, 2026, 9 am - 4 pm

 Location: Springfield Ceramics and Crafts Club